Numerix-DSP/siglib/Benchfft/readme.txt

 The files in this folder provide the basic benchmarking functionality for the SigLib FFT functions.
 The source code is located in the file benchfft.c.

-The following files are provided to build the benchmark application :
+The following files are provided to build the benchmark application:

 benchfft.dsw        Microsoft Visual Studio V6.00 workspace file benchfft.dsp        Analog Devices Sharc Visual DSP